-In 2022, net cash generated by financing activities was €21.7 million compared with net cash generated by financing activities of €20.3 million in 2021.
+In 2022, net cash generated by financing activities was \notin 21.7 million compared with net cash generated by financing activities of \notin 20.3 million in 2021.

-Net cash generated by financing activities of \in 21.7 million in 2022 reflected principally the net proceeds of \in 22.0 million from the offering of common stock in the form of ADSs in September 2022 (see Item 4, "Information on the Company-History and Development of the Company"), \in 0.7 million from the exercise of stock options, new long term borrowings for \in 0.3 million (composed of a loan in France to finance HIFU treatment probes), the repayments of long-term borrowings and financing lease for \in 1.2 million
+Net cash generated by financing activities of $\notin 21.7$ million in 2022 reflected principally the net proceeds of $\notin 22.0$ million from the offering of common stock in the form of ADSs in September 2022 (see Item 4, "Information on the Company-History and Development of the Company"), $\notin 0.7$ million from the exercise of stock options, new long term borrowings for $\notin 0.3$ million (composed of a loan in France to finance HIFU treatment probes), the repayments of long-term borrowings and financing lease for $\notin 1.2$ million.

-Net cash generated in financing activities of $\in 20.3$ million in 2021 reflected principally the net proceeds of $\in 21.3$ million from the offering of common stock in the form of ADSs in April 2021 (see Item 4, "Information on the Company-History and Development of the Company"), $\in 0.4$ million from the exercise of stock options, new long term borrowings for $\in 1.1$ million (mainly composed of a loan in France to finance HIFU treatment probes and conditional government advances for business development in China), the repayments of long-term borrowings and financing lease for $\in 1.8$ million (including extinguishment of the HECAM project conditional government advances) and a decrease of short-term borrowings of $\in 0.7$ million.
+Net cash generated in financing activities of $\notin 20.3$ million in 2021 reflected principally the net proceeds of $\notin 21.3$ million from the offering of common stock in the form of ADSs in April 2021 (see Item 4, "Information on the Company-History and Development of the Company"), $\notin 0.4$ million from the exercise of stock options, new long term borrowings for $\notin 1.1$ million (mainly composed of a loan in France to finance HIFU treatment probes and conditional government advances for business development in China), the repayments of long-term borrowings and financing lease for $\notin 1.8$ million (including extinguishment of the HECAM project conditional government advances) and a decrease of short-term borrowings of $\notin 0.7$ million.